tiwarylab/amino/README.md

 ## src

 This is the final, ready-to-use version of AMINO.
 In this directory, there is a script that takes in a COLVAR and outputs the order parameters selected by AMINO, as well as a complete Python 3 implementation of all of the functions used in AMINO.

+## amino.py
+This is the Python 3 file mentioned above (from the src directory) that contains the function definitions used in AMINO.